 The eggnog added the perfect amount of sweetness to the oatmeal, which is why you don’t see any sugar in the ingredient list.
 So yes, homemade eggnog was worth the extra time in order to make this oatmeal.
 Eggnog may actually become a year round thing so I can continue to have a supply of this oatmeal.
 All to myself.

 Also, I would like to point out that you can cook this oatmeal two different ways in your slow cooker.
 The first method cooks on low continuously, and leaves you with crispy edges along the walls of the slow cooker.
-But if you would prefer not to have those edges, cook it on high for a short time and then it stays in the slow cooker while it cools overnight.
+If you would prefer not to have those edges, cook it on high for a short time and then it stays in the slow cooker while it cools overnight.

 Two years ago: Stuffed Green Peppers

-2 cups eggnog
+- 2 cups eggnog

-2 cups water
+- 2 cups water

-1 cup uncooked steel-cut oats
+- 1 cup uncooked steel-cut oats

-1/2 cup dried cranberries
+- 1/2 cup dried cranberries

 - 1/4 tsp salt

-1 Tbsp chia seeds or ground flax seeds
+- 1 Tbsp chia seeds or ground flax seeds

 - Store leftovers in refrigerator.
 Freezes well.